j-cheung/UVC/README.md

 if let contrast = controls.first(where: { $0.tag == .contrast }) {

   if let value = contrast.current() {
     print(value)
   }
 }

-/*
-  see uvcconsts.swift for full list of controls and the bottom of UVC.swift for the for the ones currently mapped
-*/

 /*  Program output :